AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-plans.md

    ![](assets/choose-instance.png)

-   In Captivate Prime, a Learning Plan creates its own instance, Auto.
+   In Learning Manager, a Learning Plan creates its own instance, Auto.
 When you choose a group, for example, All Learners, then by default, all learners in the Learning Plan get enrolled in the instance Auto.

    When you save the learning Plan, the instance Auto appears as an option in the **Select Instance** drop-down list in the Learners section of a course.